openstack/tempest/REVIEWING.rst

 API Stability
 -------------
-Tests should only be added for a published stable APIs.
-If a patch contains tests for an API which hasn't been marked as stable or for an API that which doesn't conform to the `API stability guidelines
+Tests should only be added for published stable APIs.
+If a patch contains tests for an API which hasn't been marked as stable or for an API which doesn't conform to the `API stability guidelines
 <https://wiki.openstack.org/wiki/Governance/Approved/APIStability>`_ then it
 should not be approved.